Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Redundant gauge symmetries and constraints

-We finally arrive at the result we were aiming to derive all along.
-The subalgebra $\mathfrak{G}_\infty$ generates (through the exponential map) the subgroup $\mathcal{G}^\infty_0\subset\mathcal{G}^I$ of gauge transformations that become the identity at asymptotic infinity at the appropriate rate (which equals the rate at which elements of $\mathcal{G}^I$ approach a constant) and lie in the identity component of $\mathcal{G}^I$ (i.e. can be obtained by exponentiating Lie algebra elements).
+This means that as long as the asymptotic boundary can be formalized as a conformal boundary, the subalgebra $\mathfrak{G}_\infty$ generates (through the exponential map) the subgroup $\mathcal{G}^\infty_0\subset\mathcal{G}^I$ of gauge transformations that become the identity at asymptotic infinity at the appropriate rate (which equals the rate at which elements of $\mathcal{G}^I$ approach a constant) and lie in the identity component of $\mathcal{G}^I$ (i.e. can be obtained by exponentiating Lie algebra elements).
 The quotient of physical gauge transformations

 then looks like a copy of the global gauge group $G$, corresponding to all possible constants at infinity, for every homotopy class of gauge transformations, i.e. for every connected component of the gauge group $\mathcal{G}^I$.
 In three dimensions these homotopy classes are determined by the fundamental group $\pi_3(G)$, since gauge transformations on $\Sigma$ that are constant at asymptotic infinity can be viewed as maps $S^3\to G$, where asymptotic infinity corresponds to one point on $S^3$, e.g. the North pole.
 For $G=U(1)$ this homotopy group is trivial,\footnote{In one dimension we do have interesting topology for electromagnetism since $\pi_1(S^1)\cong\Z$.} but for $G=SU(2)$ we have $\pi_3(SU(2))\cong\pi_3(S^3)\cong\mathbb{Z}$.